nens/cookiecutter-rana-process-template/{{ cookiecutter.project_name }}/README.md

 )
 ```

-The process will then be executed using the provided paramters in the local test runtime configuration.
+The process will then be executed using the provided parameters in the local test runtime configuration.
-If the process reads files from the project, make sure they are present in the project directory at `local_test/project_dir` .
+If the process reads files from the project, make sure they are present in the project directory at `local_test/project_dir`.

 #### Run local test